nunodotferreira/headstart-bootstrap/README.md

 ##Plus+ Inside this repo!

+# BAT files to work with Windows (ignore for OSX and Linux)

 # [BrowserBlast] (https://github.com/markgoodyear/browserblast)

 BrowserBlast is a lightweight and fully customisable script to display a warning for users of IE7 and below to let them know their browser isn’t supported anymore.